cdurbin1970/PasswordGen_HashCalc/README.md

 # PasswordGen_HashCalc
 Utility to generate passwords and to compute hashes on files and text.

+This is written in C# and .NET 4.5.2 using VS 2015

 This utility has the ability to generate variable length passwords using several different character sets:

 PASSWORD_LCASE "abcdefgijkmnopqrstwxyz"<br/>